Skip to main content

 15:00 – 16:00 | Plenary

-Space is the real constraint in logistics operations
+Space is the real constraint in logistics operations (Room 406)

 Academic Keynote: Prof. Jan Fransoo (Tilburg University)

-Industrial Guest: Todd Ullom (MITeK)
+Industrial Guest: Todd Ullom (MITeK), Louis Faugère (Amazon Research)

-Special Session: PhD 3 minutes-Pitch #6
+Special Session: PhD 3 minutes-Pitch (Julien Maurice, Georgia Tech)

 Moderator: Eric Ballot